nshirooni/EE282/analysis_proposal.md

 of interest can be viewed via feature plot in Seurat, a gene search with Isl1 will show clusters related to motor neurons, as Isl1 is differentially and highly expressed in motor neuron populations.
 To label cells CellTypist (Dominguez et al, 2022) a package in Python will be applied.
 This package has various reference datasets, such as developing mouse brain, this can then be used to use the lab data as a query to the CellTypist developing mouse brain reference dataset to then label the query dataset based on the reference dataset.
+To ensure we truly have the best quality cells, cells will then be subclustered based on celltypes to then find any remaining outliers not initially obvious in original QC.
 To create a transcriptomic atlas all samples must be merged together in one low-dimensional space.
 This can be challenging due to what is known as the "batch effect" this occurs when two similar samples are processed differently.
 An example of this is single cell and single nuclei, the same celltypes between them may cluster separately due to the sourcing of mRNA causing this batch effect.
 To combat this we propose using a deep learning algorithm, scDREAMER (Shree et al, 2023), in brevity this algorithm takes datasets of different conditions such as single cell and single nuclei and tries to create a low-dimensional space invariant of that condition.
+To ensure cells and nuclei properly integrated, this metadata will be plotted on UMAP space to show if colocalization was achieved between these conditions.
 After atlas creation the cells relating to the ocular motor neurons will then be extracted and analyzed separately. scDREAMER will then be used on the ocular motor neurons to find unique subclusters and those subclusters will then be used for differential gene expression testing in R using MAST (Finak et al, 2015) to find unique markers that can then be verified for anatomical expression in the Allen Brain Atlas.
 Differentially expressed genes will also be visualized using pheatmap (Kolde, 2018) in R.